nickbaldwin/v3-job-search-extension/README.md

 ### How is it developed?

 This extension is developed in React and TypeScript.

+TanStack Router is used for routing within the extension.

 Vite is the build tool and the CRXjs Vite plugin simplifies the development/build process for extensions (particularly HMR or Hot Module Replacement).